Chart Color Schemes

 Wentworth Point - Sydney Olympic Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on AreaSearch's analysis, Wentworth Point - Sydney Olympic Park's population is around 25,476 as of Aug 2025.
-This reflects an increase of 5,064 people (24.8%) since the 2021 Census, which reported a population of 20,412 people.
-The change is inferred from the estimated resident population of 23,523 from the ABS as of June 2024 and an additional 1,888 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,475 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Wentworth Point - Sydney Olympic Park's growth since the 2021 census exceeded the state (6.4%) and metropolitan area, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 43.8% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Wentworth Point - Sydney Olympic Park's population was approximately 25,486 as of November 2025, according to AreaSearch's analysis.
+This figure represents a growth of 5,074 people (24.9%) since the 2021 Census, which recorded a population of 20,412.
+The increase is inferred from the estimated resident population of 23,523 in June 2024 and an additional 1,892 validated new addresses since the Census date.
+This results in a population density ratio of 3,476 persons per square kilometer, placing it in the upper quartile nationally based on AreaSearch's assessments.
+The area's growth rate exceeded both the state (6.7%) and metropolitan area figures, making it a growth leader in the region.
+Overseas migration contributed approximately 43.8% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends predict exceptional growth, placing the area in the top 10 percent of statistical areas across the nation, with an expected expansion of 15,875 persons to 2041 based on the latest population numbers, reflecting an increase of 54.6% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future trends predict exceptional growth, placing the area in the top 10 percent nationally, with an expected expansion of 15,875 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 54.6% over the 17 years.

 Frequently Asked Questions - Population